qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 .. index:: Colormap

-The :guilabel:`Colormap` tab is only available, when you have selected a singleband rendering within the :guilabel:`Style` tab (see :ref:`label_symbology`).
+The :guilabel:`Colormap` menu is only available, when you have selected a singleband rendering within the :guilabel:`Style` tab (see :ref:`label_symbology`).

 .. index:: Color_interpolation, Discrete